jameslafferty/MailChimp-Widget/readme.txt

 3. The widget displays in your sidebar.

 == Changelog ==
+= 0.3 =
+* Added Danish translation of plugin.
+* Fixed code for loading translations.

 = 0.2.1 =
 * Wrap spl_autoload in try catch to prevent fatal error on some systems.